hydephp/develop/docs/digging-deeper/navigation.md

 - Navigation menu item visibility - control if pages may show up in the menus
 - Navigation menu item grouping - group pages together in dropdowns

+## How and where to customize?

+Hyde provides a few different ways to customize the navigation menus, depending on what you prefer.

+To customize how a page is represented in navigation, you can either set the `navigation` front matter data in the page's markdown file, or configure it in the config file.
+Main navigation items are in the `hyde` config file, while documentation sidebar items are in the `docs` config file.
+General options for the entire navigation menus are also available in the `hyde` and `docs` config files.

+Now that you know the basics, let's dive into the details of how to customize the navigation menus!

 ## Digging deeper into the internals

 While not required to know, you may find it interesting to learn more about how the navigation is handled internally.